Last Updated on

 Can You Introduce Solid Food to Your Baby?

-Babies aren’t capable of digesting solid food until about four months, so once your baby is four months old, you can start giving semi-solid and solid food at a gradual pace.
+Babies aren’t capable of digesting solid food until about six months, so once your baby is six months old, you can start giving semi-solid and solid food at a gradual pace.

 Look for these signs to know when your baby is ready for solids.
-Firstly, your baby should be able to support his/head and hold it upright.
+Firstly, your baby should be able to support his head and hold it upright.
 Secondly, when you place your baby in a sitting position, your baby should be able to stay that way without support.
-If your baby’s weight is almost double compared to the birth weight, then that’s a green signal too.
-Another sign that your baby is ready for solids is when the baby starts pushing food into the back of the mouth instead of outside the mouth.
+If your baby’s weight is almost double compared to the birth weight, then that’s a green signal, too.
+Another sign your baby is ready for solids is when he starts pushing food into the back of the mouth instead of outside the mouth.

-Your baby is tiny and your baby’s tummy- tinier.
+Your baby is tiny, and your baby’s tummy – tinier.
 This means that you need to take this really slow, so start by introducing the following foods in small portions.
-Here is a list of four to six-month baby food –
+Here is a list of food ideas for a 6-month-old:

 - Rice – Rice is good for babies as well.
-A boil is till its semi-solid and mixes it with milk for your baby.
+Boil it until it’s semi-solid and mix it with milk (breastmilk) for your baby.

-- Oatmeal – You can give oatmeal with milk, just like rice for your baby.
+- Oatmeal – You can give oatmeal with breastmilk, just like rice, to your baby.
 Oats have a high fibre and mineral content.

-- Avocado – Like bananas, this fruit is soft and can be mashed too.
-Rich in vitamins and minerals.
+- Avocado – Like bananas, this fruit is soft and can be mashed, too.
+It is rich in vitamins and minerals.

 - Apples – You can give your baby apples as well.
 Just make sure you peel them and remove the core and the seeds.
-If you want to put the peel, make sure you grind the fruit well.
+If you want to keep the peel, make sure you grind the fruit really well.

 - Carrots – Boil a carrot and mash it up for your baby.
 Your child might not like the taste very much, but it does make for great baby food.

-- Peas – green peas can be boiled and mashed.
+- Peas – Green peas can be boiled and mashed.
 You can add some salt to the mashed green peas and feed your baby.

-- Potatoes – Mashed potatoes with a pinch of salt are high in carbs, and your baby will love it.
+- Potatoes – Mashed potatoes with a pinch of salt are high in carbs, and your baby will love them.

 You could mix a few of these fruits and vegetables and make some more interesting food recipes for your 6-month-old baby.

 - Your baby is not going to dig into the new food right away.
-Be patient with your child.
+Therefore, be patient with your child.

-- Try to distract your child with toys.
-Once your baby gets the taste of the food, it gets easier.
+- Try to distract your child with toys until your baby gets the taste of the foods.
+It gets easier from thereon.